The story behind a certain activity and/or objects serves to document steps in a project, especially one of long duration.

 The beams and siding, all parts that be;

 We plant the house when we plant the tree.

 by the American author, Henry Abbey (1842-1911)

-The second verse of the Poem “What do we Plant?” attests to the value of reusing, repurposing and recycling.
-These actions honor the source of such things, some element of creation provided the needed ingredient for that aspect of life on earth.
+This verse of the Poem “What do we Plant?” attests to the value of reusing, repurposing, and recycling.
+These actions honor the source of such things: some element of creation that provided the seed.

 We purchased two properties next to our historic house some years ago.
-We were not looking become landlords, but when the homes went up for sale, the likelihood they would become rental property existed, so we bought them in order to be the ones choosing our neighbors.
+We were not looking become landlords, but when the homes went up for sale, the likelihood they would become rental property existed, so we bought them in order to choose our neighbors!

-There was a light bulb hanging from the ceiling and a gas pipe that would have fueled some kind of free standing heater.
+A single light bulb hung from the ceiling.
+A gas pipe fueled some kind of free-standing heater.
 For air in the summer, we suspect an open window and a small fan sufficed.
-There was also a small closet.
-It was basic living!
+There was a small closet.
+It was truly basic living!